plt3/clip-for-me/README.md

 - install dependencies: Python 3, ffmpeg.
 Both can be installed using [Homebrew](https://brew.sh/)
   - `brew install python` and `brew install ffmpeg` should work to install both
-- create a virtual environment for Python packages (recommended); in project directory, run `python3 -m venv venv` then `source --prompt clip-for-me venv/bin/activate`
+- create a virtual environment for Python packages (recommended); in project directory, run `python3 -m venv --prompt clip-for-me venv` then `source venv/bin/activate`
-- install the package: `pip install git+https://github.com/tangentlabs/django-oscar-paypal.git`
+- install the package: `pip install git+https://github.com/plt3/clip-for-me.git`

 The CLI is now available whenever this virtual environment is active, as `clip-for-me`.